Priyanka8699/SMS-Spam-Detection/README.md

 **6. Model Results & Interpretation**
 **Naive Bayes Model:**

-Achieves an accuracy of X% on the test set.
+Achieves an accuracy of the test set.

-Precision: X%, Recall: X%, F1-score: X%.

 Explanation: Naive Bayes uses word frequency to model spam/non-spam probability.
 It assumes feature independence, which might not always be true but works well for text classification.

 Neural Networks with Custom Embeddings:

-Achieves an accuracy of X% on the test set.

-Precision: X%, Recall: X%, F1-score: X%.

 Explanation: This model learns word embeddings and captures sequential dependencies using LSTM layers.
 It's flexible and models complex relationships but requires more computational power.

 **Bidirectional LSTM Model:**

-Achieves an accuracy of X% on the test set.

-Precision: X%, Recall: X%, F1-score: X%.

 Explanation: Bidirectional LSTM processes input sequences in both directions, effectively capturing long-term dependencies.
 It’s well-suited for sequential data but requires more training data and resources.